prasad-chavan1/prasad-chavan1/README.md

 Here are a few projects I'm proud of:

+1. [Animesthetic Social Media](https://github.com/prasad-chavan1/Animesthetic-Social-Media): A social media platform for all anime lovers.
+Contribute to my project to make it more attractive.
-1. [Word Scramble Extension](https://github.com/prasad-chavan1/word-scramble-extension): A simple word scramble game extension, to make you feel relax.
+2. [Word Scramble Extension](https://github.com/prasad-chavan1/word-scramble-extension): A simple word scramble game extension, to make you feel relax.
 Developes your IQ and Enhances mind.
-2. [Quote Site Template](https://github.com/prasad-chavan1/Quotes-site-template): Another interesting project having template for quote's site.
+3. [Quote Site Template](https://github.com/prasad-chavan1/Quotes-site-template): Another interesting project having template for quote's site.
 In which you can post quotes based on categories or any...

 Feel free to explore my [GitHub repositories](https://github.com/prasad-chavan1) for more!